Known Bugs (TFTD)

 - The Tasoth species is described as more resembling some sort of foot soldier in Ufopaedia.
 It seems highly likely that the Tasoth were supposed to be one of the grunt races, and planning issues caused there to only be 4 main races in TFTD, making Tasoth the default Psionic (MC using) race.

 - The Tentaculat description states that (Zombies) cause death by touch even through armor.
 That's very wrong.
 The resulting zombies have a rather weak melee attack, especially compared to the Tentaculats.
 Also, the description says nothing about Zombies turning into Tentaculats upon death.

-- The Ufopedia shows the damage of a Displacer/Sonic cannon as 130, but the coded value is 110. *
+- The Ufopaedia shows the damage of a Displacer/Sonic cannon as 130, but the coded value is 110. *

-- See also the Craft Bugs where the map layout, interception picture and the Ufopedia picture are inconsistent with each other.
+- See also the Craft Bugs where the map layout, interception picture and the Ufopaedia picture are inconsistent with each other.

-- The Ufopedia describes the Dart Gun as having a ten round magazine, when in fact it has a twelve round magazine.
+- The Ufopaedia describes the Dart Gun as having a ten round magazine, when in fact it has a twelve round magazine.

 - Aquanauts and SWSs are unable to move vertically in water without the use of alien technology.
 Apparently no one has heard of ballast belts, propellers, or flippers.

 - Actually, most of the aliens are unable to move vertically in water, despite most of them being aquatic creatures!

 - Thrown objects behave underwater with identical physics as on land - impossible.